usawco/wallpaper/README.md

 ## Linux
 I suggest using gnome-terminal for the terminal popup, so you can monitor its progress since some images may take a few seconds to download.
+> Note, the '-e' command invocation argument may be deprecated soon.

 ![alt text](doc/images/sample-screenshot1.png "gnome-terminal")

 e.g. I've created a bash profile called 'login' in the example below that sets the custom green foreground color.